Tiger-afk/Hyprpaper-Wallpaper-Changer/README.md

 # Hyprpaper-Wallpaper-Changer
-This is a simple random wallpaper changer for hyprpaper coded in bash
+This is a simple random wallpaper changer for hyprpaper.

 How To Use:
 1. Firstly, open the script up and at the top change the path of export wallpaper_path="path/to/your/wallpaper/folder" to a folder with your wallpapers.